sshalem/Spring-Boot/05-AOP-Aspect-OP/README.md

 `JoinPoint` has the metadata about method call

-Let's llok in the following code example:
+Let's look in the following code example:

 ### [Aspect](#-)